CaiqueCoelho/frontend-masters-intermediate-reactv2/README.md

 - `npx tsc --init` initiate a typescript project
 - `npm run typecheck` check for erros in typescript

+## Redux

+Redux has been used less and less, so think carefully before using Redux, you may not need to, a great solution is to use useReducer
+If you are getting or sending to several diferent API maybe Redux can be a good solution if you need to get the responses from this
+APIs in an specif order, one example is Sagas

 ## Clear Cache